 An introduction to the study of general biology covering the scientific method, levels of organization, the cell, photosynthesis, respiration, classical and molecular genetics, and vertebrate anatomy and physiology.
 (Designed for biology majors and minors and pre-health professions majors.
 BIO 101 and BIO 111 may not both be taken for credit).
-(Honors sections are available for this course.)
-Corequisite: BIO 111 Lab.
+Corequisite: BIO 111 Lab and BIO 105 Lecture.